 The Library Board delegates to the library director the authority and responsibility for selection and management of all print, non-print, and electronic materials within the framework of this policy.
 Actual selection and management activities are shared among trained library staff who shall enforce this obligation consistent with this policy and established procedures.

-4. Library materials representing a wide range of interests and reading levels are selected to meet the needs of the patrons.
+Library materials representing a wide range of interests and reading levels are selected to meet the needs of the patrons.
 The responsibility of choosing from this range of materials rests with the user.
-Parents or guardians are responsible for supervising their children’s use of library materials.
+Responsibility for selecting materials and the use of the library by children rests with their parents or legal guardians.

 - Pursuing life-long education.